tonybumatay/Calendar_Scheduling_App/README.md

 -Description: Each event has an associated description that is stored in the table.
 The description can also be edited when the event is edited.

+This project was completed as part of Wash U's Rapid Prototype Development and Creative Programming course in collaboration with Tyler Reeves.